 Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise a two piece cloakroom suite on the ground floor and a three piece shower suite on the first floor.
+The sanitary arrangements comprise a

 Heating and hot water

 Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.